kmcelwee/load-forecasting/posts/simple-load-forecasting.md

 - Previous day’s load* (12AM of day previous, 1AM of day previous, … 11PM of day previous)
 - Holidays (the NERC6 holidays)**** (`isNewYears`, `isMemorialDay`, … `isChristmas`)

 \*These features are normalized by subtracting from the mean and dividing by the standard deviation, which helps collect all data points closely around zero.
-By dividing by the standard deviation instead of the range (as some data scientists suggest), we improved accuracy by one percent.
+By dividing by the standard deviation instead of the range (as recommended when there are large outliers), we improved accuracy by one percent.

 \*\*The National Weather Service estimates that their day-ahead hourly weather forecast is often within 2.5 degrees.
 To replicate this, we create noise in the training and test temperature data by adding a gaussian distribution centered at zero with the standard deviation of 2.5.
 When this noise was added, the accuracy of the model dropped by one percent.